WebOrigami/docs/src/content/builtins/tree/globKeys.md

 true
 ```

-## Filtering
+## Masking

-`globKeys` can be used in conjunction with [`tree:filter`](filter.html#filter-with-globs-and-regular-expressions) to filter values based on glob patterns.
+`globKeys` can be used in conjunction with [`tree:mask`](mask.html#mask-with-globs-and-regular-expressions) to include or include values based on glob patterns.

-This Origami function accepts a tree, then applies a `filter` using `globKeys` to return just the values whose keys have image file extensions:
+This Origami function accepts a tree, then applies a `mask` using `globKeys` to return just the values whose keys have image file extensions:

 ```ori
 // images.ori